(Updated Jan. 6, 2025)

 Johnny Mize played six seasons for the Cardinals (1936-41) and never for a championship team in St. Louis, but he left a legacy as a slugger supreme.

-Mize was the first player to hit three home runs in a game four times as a Cardinal.
+Mize was the first to hit three home runs in a game four times as a Cardinal.

 Mize achieved the feat in two seasons: doing it twice in 1938 and twice in 1940.